spongebob2005/ReVOLT---Transforming-E-waste-into-Sustainable-Future/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-## ReVOLT: TURNING E-WASTE INTO SUSTAAINABLE FUTURE 🌱
+## ReVOLT: TURNING E-WASTE INTO SUSTAINABLE FUTURE 🌱

 **ReVOLT** is a project focused on reducing electronic waste (e-waste) by collecting, recycling, and reusing old electronic devices.
 The main aim is to protect the environment and promote sustainability.